 If you are a healthy donor you are eligible to donate ‘platelets’ every 2 weeks.

 During a plasma apheresis donation, the blood is collected by a machine, which separates the plasma, red cells and platelets and returns the red cells and/or platelets back to the donor.
 Nearly 500 different types of proteins have been found in human blood plasma.
 Approximately 150 of these may be used for diagnosing disease or manufacturing therapies.

-Plasma may be collected simultaneously with a platelet donation and is collected at select Blood Donation Centers only.
+The plasma may be collected simultaneously with a platelet donation and is collected at select Blood Donation Centers only.